1Download Arduino IDE

+NOTE: copy these libraries right into the Arduino/libraries folder, not inside another sub directory or the Arduino IDE won't find them.
 If this doesn't work, or you'd prefer a different way go through instructions here for how to manually add libraries.

-5Order the PCB
+4Order the PCB

 FED uses a custom printed circuit board (PCB) to minimize wiring and increase reliability of the electronics.
 The BRD file (what you use to order the PCB) is in the files area.
 Here's what 50 look like!